raspberrypi/picotool/README.md

 $ picotool list
 Detected 2 RP-series devices:

-  RP2040 device at bus 1, address 30 appears to be an RP-series device in BOOTSEL mode.
+  RP2040 device at bus 1, address 34 appears to be in BOOTSEL mode.

-  RP2350 device at bus 1, address 29 appears to be an RP-series device in BOOTSEL mode.
+  RP2350 device at bus 1, address 33 appears to be in BOOTSEL mode.

 ```